 - The remote control is attached magnetically to the back plate mounted on the wall.

 - Guaranteed deep dimming, Preset so it works out of the box.

 - Battery life: Dimmer Switch 3 years, Panasonic 1 x CR2450

-- Add more Hue Lights to your Dimmer Switch or upgrade with a Hue Bridge for extra special features with your Smartphone like Timers, Alarms, Motion sensors and extra Dimmer switches.
+- Add more Hue Lights to your Dimmer Switch or upgrade with a Hue Bridge for extra special features with your Smartphones like Timers, Alarms, Motion sensors, and extra Dimmer switches.

 - Compatible with all Hue Globes and LightStrips

 Hacking The Hue Dimmer Switch For Extra Features